2019 Northern Ireland local elections: Background

 The Northern Ireland Assembly had been suspended since 2017 with the failure of powersharing between the DUP and Sinn Féin.
 However, in March 2019, the Secretary of State for Northern Ireland Karen Bradley stated that, after the local elections, the government wished to revive Assembly talks.
 At the 2017 United Kingdom general election, no party won an overall majority in the UK Parliament, so the DUP agreed a deal to support a minority Conservative government.
 UK politics was dominated by Brexit, which was due to take place before the local elections, however it was delayed until 31 January 2020.

-All the parties with elected councillors from the last elections are running again, including the major parties of the Democratic Unionist Party (DUP), Sinn Féin, Ulster Unionist Party (UUP), Social Democratic and Labour Party (SDLP) and Alliance Party of Northern Ireland.
+All the parties with elected councillors from the last elections were running again, including the major parties of the Democratic Unionist Party (DUP), Sinn Féin, Ulster Unionist Party (UUP), Social Democratic and Labour Party (SDLP) and Alliance Party of Northern Ireland.
 The SDLP and Fianna Fáil held talks about running a joint campaign for the May 2019 local elections, with the possibility of the SDLP merging into Fianna Fáil.
 There was division within the membership of the SDLP as to what form of relationship to have between the two parties.
 The two parties announced a partnership agreement in January 2019 rather than a full merger.
 In February 2019, both party leaders criticised the DUP and Sinn Féin over the continuing deadlock over power sharing in the Assembly.

 Aontú is a new party, an anti-abortion splinter from Sinn Féin, launched in January 2019.
 By February 2019, it had two councillors in Northern Ireland, one defecting from the SDLP and a second from Sinn Féin.
 The party nominated 16 candidates across 7 of the 11 local councils.